medic/medic-docs/md/dev/workflow.md

 ## Daily Stand

-Each day we post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
-If a issue will not be completed within an interation time frame, that should be discussed.
+Each day developers post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
+If a issue will not be completed within an interation time frame that should be discussed.

 ## Weekly Stand

-Each week we post out objectives and accomplishments in the #weeklies Slack channel to keep the wider organisation up to date on development progress.
+Each week developers post out objectives and accomplishments in the #weeklies Slack channel to keep the wider organisation up to date on development progress.

 ## Fortnightly Iterations